 |Measurements||12 inches by 6 inches by 3.625 inches|

 |Warranty||One-year parts warranty|

-Rheem has constructed the tank with a non-metallic material.
-This may sound odd, but it eliminates the risk of rust and corrosion that you’d otherwise experience with a regular tank.
-This material is also what makes it so lightweight, weighing roughly 103 pounds.
+Rheem constructed the hot water tank with a non-metallic material.
+This eliminates the rust and corrosion that you would eventually experience with a traditional tank.
+The material is also what makes it so lightweight, weighing roughly 103 pounds.

-If you have experience with anode rods, you know they tend to produce smelly water.
-Luckily though, Rheem claims that there’s no need for anode rods due to the construction of the tank.
-This keeps your nose, and perhaps stomach, safe from unsanitary water.
+If you have experience with anode rods, you know they often produce smelly water.
+Thankfully, Rheem claims there is no need for anode rods due to how the tank was constructed.
+This keeps your nose, and stomach, safe from unsanitary water.

-Instead of an anode rod, the tank has titanium elements.
+Instead of an anode rod, the tank uses titanium elements.
 These are impervious to corrosion and rust, keeping your tank safe for longer.

 The bowl-shaped tank is designed to prevent standing water inside.
-Leftover water can lead to rust and is prone to contamination.
-Fortunately, because of the shape, it drains straight out.
+Leftover water can cause rust and is prone to contamination.
+Here, the shape of the hot water tank means it drains straight out.

-- A non-metallic tank which minimizes risk for rust and corrosion.
+- Non-metallic tank minimizes the risk of rust and corrosion.

 - Features titanium elements in place of anode rods.

 - Relatively lightweight and easy to install and maintain.

 - Taller than most tank-type heaters, so it might not fit in your existing heater space.